sureshkvl/contrail-install-script/tf-standalone/Readme.md

 ## 1. Introduction

-This tutorial helps to install tungsten-fabric (a.k.a) opencontrail (using nixpkgs-tungsten repo) and integreate with openstack.
+This tutorial helps to install tungsten-fabric (a.k.a) opencontrail (using nixpkgs-tungsten repo).

-This tutorial demonstrates Contrail 5.0 + Openstack Ocata on Ubuntu 16.04 VM.
+This tutorial demonstrates Contrail 5.0  on Ubuntu 16.04 VM.